sukritishuk/ML_ZoomCamp_Article/README.md

 We can see from the decomposition plot above that the Amazon stock time series has both trend and seasonality.
 The pattern of trend is positive and increasing in nature however, the seasonality pattern does not appear to be very clear from this decomposition plot as well.
 But as we know that there is some seasonality in the Amazon time series I would be using the seasonal orders also while training time series algorithms to our dataset.

-Next, we need to select optimal orders for our dataset both seasonal and non-seasonal before applying any time series algorithms for forecasting.
+Next, I needed to select optimal orders for the dataset both seasonal and non-seasonal before applying any time series algorithms for making forecasts.